 Vitamin C, vitamin that fortifies blood vessel walls, encourages wound curing, promotes iron absorption, helps avoid atherosclerosis, defends against cell damage by free radicals, may diminish risk of certain cancers, heart attacks, strokes, and other diseases.
 The anthocyanidins found in the cherries have anti-inflammatory properties.

-Cinnamon is also featured in this recipe.
-I recommend eating a half to one teaspoon a day of the true cinnamon, Ceylon cinnamon, since it so health promoting, and has anti-inflammatory, antimicrobial, antioxidant, antitumor, cardiovascular-friendly, cholesterol-lowering, blood sugar regulating effects.
+Ceylon Cinnamon is also featured in this recipe.
+I recommend eating a half to one teaspoon a day of the true cinnamon, Ceylon cinnamon, since it so health promoting.
+It is anti-inflammatory, antimicrobial, antioxidant, antitumor, is cardiovascular-friendly, cholesterol-lowering, and has blood sugar regulating effects.
 There are two main types of cinnamon: Ceylon cinnamon (also known as “true” cinnamon) and cassia cinnamon.
 If cinnamon isn’t labeled “Ceylon” you’re most likely eating a cheaper, less liver-safe cinnamon variety called cassia.
 It can be hard to find so I buy this one from Amazon.

 WARNING to those who are taking blood thinners.
 Cassia cinnamon contains high levels (0.45%) of natural chemicals called coumarin.
 When taking anti-coagulants, its important to avoid any products with coumarin.
 This interacts with blood thinners – especially warfarin (Coumadin) and increases the risk of bleeding.